 Educational support

-- Individual Education Plan (IEP) or 504 Plan – These are plans developed through the school districts to provide students who have identified disabilities or certain medical diagnoses protection under the law.
-These plans allow for specialized education or accommodations to help each child reaching his or her educational goals.
-Both educational and medical needs are typically included in a child’s IEP or 504 Plan.
+• Individual Education Plan (IEP) or 504 plan – Plans developed through school districts to provide students who have identified disabilities or certain medical diagnoses protection under the law.
+These plans allow for specialized education or accommodations to help each child reach their educational goals.
+A child’s IEP or 504 plan includes both their academic and medical needs.

-- Early Intervention (EI) – This is a system of coordinated services that promotes the child's age-appropriate growth and development and supports families during the critical early years between birth and age 3.
+• Early Intervention (EI) – A system of coordinated services that promotes the child’s age- appropriate growth and development and supports families during the critical early years between birth and age 3.

-- College – Epilepsy and other needs present unique challenges for college-bound young adults.
+• College – Epilepsy and other needs present unique challenges for college-bound young adults.
 Registering with college health services and disability office is a good start.
-There are also a number of epilepsy scholarship funds.
+There are also several epilepsy scholarship funds.

 Mental health support